 In terms of political, economic and social significance, the formation of the USSR is an outstanding event in Soviet history.
-It is a decisive factor in the building of socialism and communism in the country, in the economic and cultural advancement of all its constituent republics and the consolidation of the multi-national socialist state's defence potential and international prestige.
-It is also a landmark in mankind's social progress that exerts a profound impact on the entire world revolutionary process.
+It is one of decisive factors in the economic and cultural advancement of all Soviet constituent republics and the consolidation of the multi-national socialist state's defence potential and international prestige.